 Gunung Krakatua or Krakatau (813m) is probably the most famous volcano in the world after it's massive explosion in 1883.
 4600Km away people thought they heard loud gunfire.
 The explosion was heard in Sydney Australia with an estimated force of 10,000 Hiroshima bombs.

 Since the explosion in 1883, which ripped apart the mountain the volcano has been growing in size every year spawning what is called now Anak Krakatua (Baby of Krakatau).
-It is now larger then when it exploded in 1883.
-In the last few years volcanic activity has been increasing and there is now a 1km zone around the island to prevent people from approaching, so no longer can you gain access to the island.
+The height of Anak Krakatau is now over 300m tall.

 For more information on Anak Krakatua click here.